bcoles/kasld/docs/testing.md

 `extra/validate-bundle` is not a test layer — it is the validation step for *ingesting* a bundle.
-When a bundle is captured from a real system (a bug report, an external VM), this confirms kasld is sound on it and decides whether it earns a place as a replay fixture (layer 2, which is what then exercises it on every run).
+When a bundle is captured from a real system (a bug report, an external VM), this confirms KASLD is sound on it and decides whether it earns a place as a replay fixture (layer 2, which is what then exercises it on every run).
 It is a one-shot ingest check, not part of the recurring suite or CI.